swcarpentry/git-novice/episodes/02-setup.md

 You can set your Git user name and email from within R using the `{usethis}` package.

-So here is how Dracula sets up his new laptop:
+Using the [Rstudio Console](https://docs.posit.co/ide/user/ide/guide/code/console.html), here is how Dracula sets up his new laptop:

 ```r
 # install if needed (do this exactly once):